Spain's La Liga wants 'more powers' to fight racism

 'I don't think Vinicius will leave' - Ancelotti

-Meanwhile, Real Madrid manager Carlo Ancelotti believes Vinicius will stay at Real Madrid and in Spain despite his racist abuse he has faced.
+Meanwhile, Real Madrid manager Carlo Ancelotti believes Vinicius will stay at the club and in Spain despite the racist abuse he has faced.

 The 63-year-old Italian said his player was "very sad" but overwhelmed by the support he has received.